lionelvillard/kcp-playground/multiworkspace/README.md

-# Virtual Workspaces
+# Views Isolation (aka Virtual Workspaces)

 The document shows:
 1. services deployed in a workspace can communicate with each others.
 2. services deployed in another workspace bound to the same location (or workload) workspace cannot communicate with the services created in the first workspace.

 ## Setup